 - Sift flour, baking soda and salt into a medium bowl.

 - Using a stand or electric mixer, beat butter at medium speed until fluffy.
 Gradually add sugar and beat 5 minutes.
 Add eggs 1 at a time, beating just until combined after each egg is added.

 - Beat in orange juice.

 - With the mixer on low, add in dry ingredients.
 Mix until blended.
-Add in sour cream and mix until just incorporated.
+Add in sour cream, and orange zest mixing until just incorporated.
 Do not overmix.

 - Pour batter into the prepared cake pan and bake for approximately 1 hour and 20 minutes.
 Test cake with a wooden skewer - the cake is done when the skewer comes out clean.
 Let cake cool in pan on rack 15 minutes.
 Use a knife to run around the edge of the cake pan to loosen cake.
 Turn out cake onto a plate or stand.